qgis/QGIS-Documentation/docs/user_manual/processing/console.rst

 name and algorithm name, along with their corresponding names.

-Once you know the command-line name of the algorithm, the next thing to do is to determine the right syntax to execute it.
-That means knowing which parameters are needed when calling the ``run()`` method.
+Once you know the command-line name of the algorithm, the next thing to do is to determine the right syntax to ute it.
+That means knowing which parameters are needed when calling the :func:`run() <qgis.processing.run>` method.

 There is a method to describe an algorithm in detail, which can be used to get a list of the parameters that an algorithm requires and the outputs that it will generate.
-To get this information, you can use the ``algorithmHelp(id_of_the_algorithm)`` method.
-Use the ID of the algorithm, not the full descriptive name.
+To get this information, you can use the :func:`algorithmHelp() <qgis.processing.algorithmHelp>` method.
+Pass as parameter the ID of the algorithm, not the full descriptive name.

 Calling the method with ``native:buffer`` as parameter (``qgis:buffer`` is an alias for ``native:buffer`` and will also